-As of December 31, 2023, we have 5 issued patents in the United States.
+As of December 31, 2024, we have 5 issued patents in the United States.
 The issued patents generally relate to determining the route and parking location of a vehicle, recording trip data associated with a vehicle, and estimating the usage of a vehicle based on refueling events.
 The issued patents are expected to expire between September 1, 2035 and January 11, 2036.
 We do not own any foreign patents and do not have any foreign patent applications pending.
-As of December 31, 2023, we hold 131 foreign registered trademarks and 10 registered trademarks in the United States, including the Lemonade and Metromile marks, have 8 foreign trademark applications pending and no U.S. trademark applications pending, and hold 3 copyrights in the United States, covering certain videos, texts, photographs, and artwork displayed on our mobile app and website.
-We continually review our development efforts to assess the existence and patentability of new intellectual property.
+As of December 31, 2024, we hold 137 foreign registered trademarks and 10 registered trademarks in the United States, including the Lemonade and Metromile marks, have 4 foreign trademark applications pending and no U.S. trademark applications pending, and hold 3 copyrights in the United States, covering certain videos, texts, photographs, and artwork displayed on our mobile apps and website.
+We continually review our development efforts to assess the existence and patentability of intellectual property.